 Working Principle of Drone IMU

 IMU works by detecting the current rate of acceleration by using one or in some cases more accelerometers.
-They detect changes in rotational attributes like pitch, roll, and yaw through gyroscopes as well.
-Some drones have an IMU that includes a magnetometer to assist calibration against orientation drift – though this isn’t always necessary.
+They also detect changes in rotational attributes like pitch, roll, and yaw through gyroscopes.
+Some drones have an IMU with a magnetometer to assist calibration against orientation drift – though this isn’t always necessary.

 When the drone is flying in the air, the onboard processor is continually calculating the drone’s precise position.
 For the quadcopter to calculate the current velocity, it integrates the acceleration in combination with the gravity.
-So the current position of a drone is then calculated by the integration of the velocity.
+So the current position of a drone is then calculated by integrating the velocity.

-For a drone to fly in any direction, the flight controller needs to collect the IMU data and then send that data to the quadcopters motor ESC system (electronic speed controllers).
-Then the ESC sends the signal to the motors of the drone to level the correct thrust and speed that is required for a drone to fly.
+For a drone to fly in any direction, the flight controller needs to collect the IMU data and then send that data to the quadcopter motor ESC system (electronic speed controllers).
+Then, the ESC sends the signal to the motors of the drone to level the correct thrust and speed that is required for a drone to fly.

 If you want to know more about how a drone flies, read the interesting article Physics Behind How Drones Fly.
 Here you will learn all the things you need to know about drones.

 It would be superfluous to list all the parts of which the drone consists in this article, but if you are interested, I wrote an article Drone Parts And Components Overview.

 The drone’s propulsion system comprises the motor, ESC and propellers.
 These components are essential to flight safety for both novice and experienced pilots!
 The following components need to be included to have a full drone propulsion system;

 - Electronic Speed Controllers